I thought I share some insights about my decision to go Vegan (food wise) It’s been 6 Months.

 Vegan pancakes, are as well super easy to make, and are perfect for a luxury Sunday morning breakfast.
 Also here you need only: vegan milk of your choice, baking powder, wheat and melted magarine and sugar.
 Maybe you want to add some apples?
 Or to get a fluffier consistency you can also use a tiny amount of mineral water.
 And then when baked drown them in maple syrup.
 That’s at least what I do.

 And last but not least my all time favorite filo dough in a sweet variation.
-Hm, Hm, Hm this apple roses are very easy to make (as most of the stuff I bake is = because I’m lazy) All you need is melted vegan magarine to spread all over the filo dough, sprinkle it with sugar (I personally like it with dark sugar/ maybe even a dash of cinamon, in case you what to get into a Christmas mood) Fold the dough to a approximately 5 cm wide “flat sausage” add one more layer of sugar and magarine, put the apples on top of it and roll it all together.
+Hm, Hm, Hm this apple roses are very easy to make (as most of the stuff I bake is = because I’m lazy) All you need is melted vegan magarine to spread all over the filo dough, sprinkle it with sugar (I personally like it with dark sugar/ maybe even a dash of cinamon, in case you want to get into a Christmas mood) Fold the dough to a approximately 5 cm wide “flat sausage” add one more layer of sugar and magarine, put the apples on top of it and roll it all together.
 Tada!
 They look fancy even though it is really no effort at all.

 So as you might see, I really had a learning curve.
 Starting of with the dishes I know and felt most comfortable with.
 Also the occasional frozen dish at the time.
 Of course I needed to try all the “Vegan meat” and “Vegan cheese” alternatives.
 I am very thankful for all the “Oatly” products that make my life so much easier and I can still enjoy “creamy” dishes.
 It is a great way to start, explore and get to know Vegan dishes.